Control Stepper Motor with A4988 Driver Module & Arduino

 #include <AccelStepper.h>

-First, the Arduino pins are defined, to which the A4988’s STEP and DIR pins are connected.
-The motorInterfaceType
+We then define the Arduino pins that connect to the A4988’s STEP and DIR pins.

 // Define pin connections